-Capital Budget: \$140 million (net to Pembina)

-In-service Date(2): First half of 2026
+Capital Budget: \$140 million (net to Pembina) In-service Date(2): First half of 2026 Status: On time, on budget

-Status: Recently sanctioned

 PGI is developing an expansion that will increase natural gas processing capacity at the Wapiti Plant by 115 mmcf/d (gross to PGI).
-The expansion opportunity is driven by strong customer demand supported by growing Montney production and will be full underpinned by long-term, take-or-pay contacts.
+The expansion opportunity is driven by strong customer demand supported by growing Montney production and is fully underpinned by long-term, take-or-pay contracts.
 The project includes a new sales gas pipeline and other related infrastructure.
+During the fourth quarter of 2024, engineering and equipment fabrication progressed and early works construction commenced.